 In the table below we report the time spans of the dataset generation step, measured on a laptop computer.

 For all the aforementioned control tasks, we train neural network policies that achieve success rates greater than 96%.
 The following videos show trained neural network policies controlling each dynamical system in simulation.
-We refer to the thesis report for detailed quantitative evaluations.
+We refer to the full paper for detailed quantitative evaluations.

 simulation.